 After 24h of dry time, it was time to give this kitchen its finishing touch.
-Cleaning up, removing tape, adding outlet covers and applying silicone along the countertops.
+Cleaning up, removing the tape, adding outlet covers, and applying silicone along with the countertops.

 Amazing how tile can transform a space!

-And here is a before and after of the old kitchen and the new kitchen after I’d applied some other finishing touches, like lighting.
+Here is a before and after of the old kitchen and the new kitchen after I applied some other finishing touches, like; lighting and some decor.
 More about that coming soon in another post!

 PREVIOUS ON MY KITCHEN MAKEOVER: